creativecommons/creativecommons.org/python_env/src/cc.engine/docs/source/tech_overview.rst

 Surprise!
 Cc.engine is not (at least presently) a database-driven application.
 The only "models" used are actually the licenses pulled from the RDF files via cc.license.
+See the cc.license docs to figure out how this works.

+The one thing that may be interesting is that there is a decorator in cc.engine.decorators called get_license.
+If you pass in "code", "jursidiction" and "version" to the request's matchdict via your routes or whatever, this decorator will automatically retreive that license for you and pass it in as the first argument of your view.

 Tests